Co-Director, Center for Social Measurement and Evaluation

 Kellie O’Quinn holds a Bachelor’s of Science of Sociology from Texas A&M University and a Master of Social Work degree, with a specialization in political social work from the University of Houston.
-She joined CHILDREN AT RISK as Assistant Director of Public Policy and Early Education in September 2015.
+She joined CHILDREN AT RISK in September 2015.
 Prior to joining CHILDREN AT RISK, Kellie worked with Family and Community Engagement Specialists to develop and evaluate programs that increase families’ capacity to actively engage in the education of their children.
 She also taught in San Pedro Sula, Honduras giving her valuable experience in international education and community development.
 Kellie is passionate about education and is excited to help CHILDREN AT RISK advocate on behalf of children across Texas.

 What did you want to be when you grew up?